-Oh never, never shall I see,
+h never, never shall I see,

 The cause of past Delight;

-Or sike a lovely Lad as he,
+I sike a lovely Lad as he,

 Transport my Ravish'd sight:

-The Law forbids what Love enjoyns,
+he Law forbids what Love enjoyns,

 And does prevent our Joy;

-Though just and fair were the Designs,
+hough just and fair were the Designs,

-Of me and Gilderoy.
+of me and Gilderoy.

-'Cause Gilderoy had done amiss,
+ause Gilderoy had done amiss,

 Must he be punish'd then;

-What kind of Cruelty is this
+That kind of Cruelty is this

 To hang such Handsom Men?

-The Flower of the Scotish land,
+he Flower of the Scotish land,

 A sweet and lovely Boy;

-He likewise had a Lady's Hand,
+le likewise had a Lady's Hand,

-My Handsom Gilderoy.
+My Handsom Gilderoy,

-At Leith they took my Gilderoy,

-And there God wot they bang'd him:

-Carry'd him to fair Edenburgh,
+And there God wot they bang'd him: arry'd him to fair Edenburgh,

-And there God wot they hang'd him:

-They hang'd him up above the rest,
+And there God wot they hang'd him: hey hang'd him up above the rest,

 He was so trim a Boy;

-My only Love and Heart's Delight,
+Iy only Love and Heart's Delight,

 My Handsom Gilderoy.

-Thus having yielded up his Breath, In Cypress he was laid; Then for my dearest, after Death, A Funeral I made: Over his Grave a Marble-stone, I fixed for my Joy; Now I am left to weep alone, For my dear Gilderoy.
+hus having yielded up his Breath,

+In Cypress he was laid;

+hen for my dearest, after Death,

+A Funeral I made:

+ver his Grave a Marble-stone,

+I sixed for my Joy;

+low I am lest to weep alone,

+For my Dear Gilderoy.

-The SCOTCH Wedding Between JOCKEY and JENNY.
+The SCOTCH Wedding

+Between Jockey and Jenny.

-THEN Fockey wou'd a Wooing away,
+THEN Jockey wou'd a Wooing away,

 On our Feast-day when he was foo;

-Then Fenny put on her best Array,
+Then Jenny put on her best Array,

-VVhen she thought Fockey would come to VVoo.
+VVhen she thought Jockey would come to VVoo.

-If I thought Fockey were come to Town, It wad be for the leve of me; Then wad I put on beth Hat and Goown, Because I'd seem worstsome in his Eye.
+If I thought Jockey were come to Town,

+It wad be for the leve of me;

+Then wad I put on beth Hat and Goown,

+Because I'd seem worstsome in his Eye.